postandcourier/infant-mortality/three-rail-text.md

 But, Sullivan had a theory that the defect “might not manifest in the same way each time.
 There would be a chance that another child would be partially affected, and we could do something to help.”

-If it occurred in exactly the same way, Sullivan said, “all we could do would be to plan and do palliative — like hospice — care.
+If it occurred in exactly the same way, Sullivan said, “all we could do would be to plan and do palliative — like hospice — care."

 Laura and her husband, Andrew, now a Boeing engineer, buried Noah in Magnolia Cemetery over Easter weekend.